Here To Help.

 I believe I have mentioned somewhere on this website that I train gun dogs - upland (bird) dogs, to be specific.
 I had hoped that I had made that exhaustively clear?
 Oh, but the troubles I’ve seen.

 I hadn’t been in business a month before I began answering emails and phone calls dealing with a myriad of dog-related issues.
-From constipation to car chasing and car sickness!
+From constipation to car sickness!
 Yes, one of these early mut-maladies was a car sick dog that the new owner had “rescued” (her term) to travel around as a motorhome companion.

 Today was another stellar day in the career of a gun dog trainer.